IntelliJ IDEA 2024.3 Help

 Run and debug Jupyter notebook code cells

-You can execute the code of notebook cells in many ways using the icons on the notebook toolbar and cell toolbar, commands of the code cell context menu (right-click the code cell to open it), and the Run commands of the main menu.
-Note that when you work with local notebooks, you don’t need to launch any Jupyter server in advance: just execute any cell and the server will be launched.
+You can execute the code of notebook cells in many ways using the icons on the notebook toolbar, commands in the code cell context menu and in the Structure tool window, and the Run icon in the gutter.

 Run code cells